Harry-Rogers/wgisd-Faster-R-CNN/README.md

 # wgisd-Faster-RCNN
 MSc Project

+This repository will be submitted as partial satisfaction of the Masters Degree of Robotics and Autonomous Systems.

-This repository will be finished after the submission
+This will be updated after the submission.